Health system and EPI Program

 - March 2013: Cambodia organized a national parliamentary briefing at the National Assembly.

-- Cambodia is planning to draft its immunization legislation with the support of the SIF Senior Program Officer, Devendra Gnawali.
+- May 2013: Cambodia wrote the first draft of its immunization law with the support of the SIF Senior Program Officer, Devendra Gnawali.